-The Certificate III in Auslan program continues to build on the skills learnt in Certificate II and you will begin to consolidate your basic skills in order to prepare for the next level Auslan courses.
-Completing a Certificate III course will open up more employment pathways within the community.
+Build on the Auslan you learnt in the Certificate II with the Certificate III in Auslan.
+You will begin to consolidate your basic language skills to prepare for the next level Auslan courses.
+A Certificate III in Auslan will open up more employment opportunities within the Deaf community.

 Industry connections and resources

-Learners will be provided with opportunities to participate in a number of deaf community based activities and events.
+You will have the opportunity to participate in a number of Deaf community-based activities and events.

-The Certificate III in Auslan is the continuation of a study pathway to becoming more fluent in Auslan.
-At the completion of Certificate II you could be expected to use their skills in these types of jobs:
+The Certificate III in Auslan is the continuation of a study pathway to improve Auslan fluency.
+When you complete this pre-vocational course, you could expect to use your skills across:

-Each unit of study carries two assessments, spread throughout the course.
-You will be assessed on a range of language and communication skills using a variety of methods.
-Some assessments are conducted in class and others are by video submission.
-In addition to language assessments, the online theory units delivered through our Learning Management System (LMS) Moodle, also carries assessments.
+Each unit of study carries two assessments.
+These assessments are spread throughout the course.
+Students are assessed on a range of language and communication skills using a variety of methods.
+Some assessments are conducted in class and others are via video submission.
+In addition to language assessments, our online theory units delivered via our Learning Management System (LMS) Moodle also carry assessments.

 DepartmentBridging and Prep